Upsilon Andromedae b

 Upsilon Andromedae b (υ Andromedae b, abbreviated Upsilon And b, υ And b), formally named Saffar /'sæfɑr/, is an extrasolar planet approximately 44 light-years away from the Sun in the constellation of Andromeda.
 The planet orbits its host star, the F-type main-sequence star Upsilon Andromedae A, approximately every five days.
 Discovered in June 1996 by Geoffrey Marcy and R. Paul Butler, it was one of the first hot Jupiters to be discovered.
 It is also one of the first non-resolved planets to be detected directly.
 Upsilon Andromedae b is the innermost-known planet in its planetary system.

 In July 2014 the International Astronomical Union launched NameExoWorlds, a process for giving proper names to certain exoplanets and their host stars.
 The process involved public nomination and voting for the new names.
 In December 2015, the IAU announced the winning name was Saffar for this planet.
 The winning name was submitted by the Vega Astronomy Club of Morocco and honours the 11th-century astronomer Ibn al-Saffar of Muslim Spain.

 Discovery

 Upsilon Andromedae b was detected by the variations in its star's radial velocity caused by the planet's gravity.
 The variations were detected by making sensitive measurements of the Doppler shift of Upsilon Andromedae's spectrum.
 The planet's existence was announced in January 1997, together with 55 Cancri b and the planet orbiting Tau Boötis.

 Like 51 Pegasi b, the first extrasolar planet discovered around a normal star, Upsilon Andromedae b orbits very close to its star, closer than Mercury does to the Sun.
 The planet takes 4.617 days to complete an orbit, with a semimajor axis of 0.0595 AU.

-A limitation of the radial velocity method used to detect Upsilon Andromedae b is that only a lower limit on the mass can be found.
-The true mass may be much greater depending on the inclination of the orbit.
-A mass of and an inclination of 24° were later found using high-resolution spectroscopy.